open-telemetry/opentelemetry.io/content/en/docs/concepts/instrumentation-scope/_index.md

 instrumentation scope.
 In the case of a library or framework, it is a common approach to use an identifier as scope that is unique to the library or framework, such as a fully qualified name and version of the library or framework.
-If the library itself has not built-in OpenTelemetry instrumentation, and an Instrumentation Library is used instead, it is recommended to use the name and version of the Instrumentation Library as the instrumentation scope.
+If the library itself does not have built-in OpenTelemetry instrumentation, and an Instrumentation Library is used instead, it is recommended to use the name and version of the Instrumentation Library as the instrumentation scope.